qinrui777/fronted_learning/01_html_basic.md

 ```

 [more example](https://github.com/qinrui777/fullstack-course4/blob/master/examples/Lecture09/links-same-page.html)

 #### 图片
 `<img>`

+Remember to specify width and height attributes whenever possible

 ```html
   <img src="picture-with-quote.jpg" width="400" height="235" alt="Picture with a quote"> &quot;It is not the critic who counts; not the man who points out how the strong man stumbles,.... so that his place shall never be with those cold and timid souls who neither know victory nor defeat.&quot;